Skip to Content

 room at myeondong L7 seoul

 This trendy Seoul hotel is the perfect place to stay if Myeongdong is part of your Seoul itinerary.
-You can step outside and head to Seoul’s most iconic shopping street.
+You can step outside and head to Seoul’s most iconic shopping street in a short walk.

 This is useful for when you return to the hotel, laden with the Korean cosmetic and skincare products that have taken the world by storm.